minhthanhdang/VCT-Manager/README.md

    - Leagues and Regions are rename from abbreviations and "code-like" names to human-readable names.
    - Only information in 2024 are used.
 That's enough for the agent to process.
    - gamePhase=="GAME_ENDED" event is used to get players' KDA, combat score, agents.
-   - playerDied events are use to get gun kills and damage.
+   - playerDied and damageEvent events are use to get gun kills and damage.
    - Event with 'snapshot' key is used to get agents, maps.
    - Some team has repeated records (FPX used to play in EMEA, now CN), we only keep the one with latest date.
    - Some players move Leagues/Teams.
 We only keep the latest Leagues/Teams.